Plastic Surgery, Beauty, Skin Care Message Boards & Blogs

 My overall cellulite is FAR better improved from healthy eating, regular exercise and drinking a good amount of water.
 Sorry to be so boring, but there's no magic bullet for cellulite.
 It's going to be on almost every woman's body - sooner or later.

-Vaser High Def lipo on torso, neck & knee lipo, Neck, Midface, Brow Lift, Upper Eye Bleph, IPL, Sclerotherapy, Restylane, Juvederm and Botox
+Vaser High Def lipo on torso, neck & knee lipo, Neck, Midface lift, Brow Lift, Upper Eye Bleph, Lower Face lift, IPL, Sclerotherapy, Restylane, Juvederm, Botox and fat injections.
+Um, what's missing?!
+I've had it all.

 I have heard that subcision os a possible treatment which would work by breaking the connective bands.
 Seems to me though you might then have a bunch of saggy skin too after that though then need a lift.
 Weight loss actually made my cellulite appear much worse along with having saggy skin on my thighs, by the time I got low enough for them to be affected the rest of me was looking terrible and scrawny.
 I gained back enough to where the rest of me pretty well looks ok and there are a few localized areas I want trimmed.
 When I pull the skin up the lumps and dents disappear so I plan to have lipo, tl and a tt in the future.
 I'll ask about the subcision next time I see my ps.